Liver enzyme holds key to adjusting to high-protein diets

 “A surprising thing was when we knocked out GLUD1 in the liver; instead of experiencing hypoammonemia, the animals experienced hyperammonemia,” Maechler said, describing the genetically modified mice used in their past studies.
 “Basically, there’s this kind of bell-shaped effect of GDH function in terms of hyperammonemia.”

 Maechler and colleagues also showed that a high-protein diet, coupled with the absence of liver GDH, causes hyperammonemia in mice and, consequently, high ammonia in the urine.
-This loss of ammonia made the blood more alkaline, and the mice had to significantly reduce their physical activity to maintain proper blood pH through compensatory slowed breathing, or hypoventilation.
+This high level of ammonia made the blood more alkaline, and the mice had to significantly reduce their physical activity to maintain proper blood pH through compensatory slowed breathing, or hypoventilation.

 “The mice can’t handle fasting periods as well without GDH,” Maechler said.